rajsrivastava0710/ResultVisualizer-Frontend-Backend/README.md

 # ResultVisualizerFrontend
-Frontend using ReactJS for the Result Visualizer project.
+Frontend using ReactJS and backend using Node.js for the Result Visualizer project.